Wake Island (film): Production

-The film was based on official Marine records and a copy of the script by W. R. Burnett and Frank Butler was sent to the marines for approval prior to filming.
+The film was based on official Marine records.
+A copy of the script by W. R. Burnett and Frank Butler was sent to the Marine Corps for approval prior to filming.

 Director John Farrow had recently returned to Hollywood after being invalided out of the Canadian Navy.
-He was signed to make the film by Buddy DeSylva of Paramount who liked Farrow's 1939 film Five Came Back.
+He was signed to make the film by Buddy DeSylva of Paramount, who liked Farrow's 1939 film Five Came Back.
 Farrow had visited Wake Island during his pre-Hollywood sailing days.

 Filming started 23 March 1942.
 Most of the Japanese were played by Filipinos.

 A special weapons detail of selected Marines from Camp Elliott, near San Diego, manned machine guns in land battle scenes.
 Marine crews were also used as extras and to operate equipment.

 Three main locations were used.
 Most exteriors were shot in the Salton Sea in the California desert; filming took place here for three weeks at Sandy Beach which resembled Wake Island.
 The aerial battles were filmed at the Great Salt Lake in Utah.
 The big guns were fired at a coastal firing range near San Diego.

 The film was a fictional account with Brian Donlevy's character being based on Major James P. S. Devereux, commander of the 1st Defense Battalion detachment on Wake.
 MacDonald Carey's was based on Major Henry T. Elrod and Captain Frank Cunningham.
 Walter Abel played the naval commander who in real life was Commander Winfield S. Cunningham.

 The film crew had to battle intense sand storms on Sand Island.
-Following the location shoot the main unit returned to Paramount Studio for three weeks of shooting, while the second unit remained at Salton Sea under Hal Walker to do bombing scenes.
+Following the location shoot, the main unit returned to Paramount Studio for three weeks of filming, while the second unit remained at Salton Sea under Hal Walker to do bombing scenes.

 After completing the film, Farrow signed a long-term contract with Paramount.